OllyMcB/js_number_converter/README.md

   - Spacing between groups
   - Upper/lowercase
   - Add/remove prefix (e.g. '0x', 'b')
+  - Enable/disable 'colour highlight on hover'
 - If a word is entered into ASCII, decode each char
 - Hovering over the question mark (?) explains how to use
 - Clicking the (X) will clear the fields
+- If you hover over a single character within a word/number, then that section of the word/number will be highligthed in each of the other fields.
+For example, hovering over the '2' in the word '0x12' will result in the right 4 digits of '001**0010**' change colour.
+The intention is that it makes it easier to understand the composition of larger numbers.

 ## Optimisation/Improvement Ideas